jamespatrickmanning/FSRS/README.md

 As of Oct 2, 2020, this routine has only been run on a couple years of data for Lobster Fishing Area #34.
 It may take weeks to process all the data.

 On Dec 29, 2020, at the request of Cooper and his BDC colleagues, I up loaded a set of example input files for the case of LFA#34 2012-2013.
 Contained in the "lfa34_1213.tar" file is a header file "LatLong LFA 34_1213.txt" along with a few dozen minilog ascii files like, for example, "Minilog-T_3376_20130705_1.csv".

+Note that there is a set of hardcodes at the top of "fsrs2emolt.py" that need to be modified for each run.
+The year,  LFA, and location of these input files on your machine need to be specified. for example.